All about Luxembourg's Working Holiday Program!

 This must be your first participation.
 If you have already been in Luxembourg on a working holiday, then you cannot apply again.

-Coverage amount must be at least €30,000, and we recommend picking an insurance that covers medical expenses, hospitalisation, and repatriation.
-Those are standard requirements for most WHV destinations.
+The coverage amount must be at least €30,000, and the insurance should cover medical expenses, hospitalisation, and repatriation.
+Those are standard requirements for most working holiday destinations.

 Apply before the annual quota is reached.
 Luxembourg sets an annual quota by nationality for the number of WHVs issued.